JoaoSaraiva99/Smart-Complaint-Management-Email-Automation-System/README.md

 * Language: ISO 639-1 code of the identified language and the language name in European Portuguese.
 * TIN: Identified number or "N/A" if not found.
 * Urgent: "Yes" or "No".

+## REQUEST SUMMARY
+Prompt used:
+“Structure the task body based on the following email in European Portuguese.

+Identify the customer, include a clear and objective summary of the reported situation, indicating whether it is an information request or a complaint.

+Specify any relevant data, such as the customer’s **Tax Identification Number** (TIN), and detail any additional information or inconsistencies present, such as missing or incorrect attachments.

+* Highlight elements that facilitate the operator’s work, such as **urgency**, **message details**, or **documentation**.
+Ensure a structured and clear presentation to facilitate understanding.”

 # Recommendations